Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/ConvertFrom-AMJson.md

 ```

 ## DESCRIPTION
-Takes an Adaptive Card JSON string and generates the equivalent PowerShell commands
+The `ConvertFrom-AMJson` function takes an Adaptive Card JSON string and generates equivalent PowerShell
-that would create the same card using the ActionableMessages module functions.
+commands that would create the same card using the ActionableMessages module functions.

 This function is useful for:
 - Converting existing Adaptive Cards to PowerShell code
 - Learning by example how to create complex cards
 - Migrating from other platforms that export Adaptive Cards as JSON
-- Generating scripts from designer-created cards
+- Generating reusable scripts from designer-created cards

-The generated code follows best practices for the ActionableMessages module
+The generated code follows best practices for the ActionableMessages module and maintains proper nesting
-and maintains proper nesting of elements within containers and column sets.
+of elements within containers, column sets, and other structures.

+If the JSON contains unsupported element types, they will be commented in the output script for manual review.

 ## EXAMPLES